This is the documentation for users of the eResearch High Performance Computing cluster (HPC).

 - provide a shared resource across the UTS research community

-- provide a training or development site for larger HPCC projects destined for NCI.
+- provide a training or development site for larger HPC projects destined for NCI.

 Access to the Cluster¶

 The HPC consists of:

-- The number of cores in each node range from 28 to 64.
-Total number of cores is a little over 600.
+- The number of cores in each node is 56.
+Total number of cores is a bit over 700.

 - Most cores have 384 GB of RAM but some have 1,500 GB for applications that require more memory.
 Total distributed memory is about 7.7 TB.

-- Some nodes contain GPU processing units.
-Either dual Nvidia Tesla K80 or a Tesla P100.
+- Some nodes contain dual Tesla V100 GPU processing units.

-- Most nodes have at least 3 TB and some have 6 TB of local attached disk.
+- Most nodes have at least 3 TB and some have 6 TB of fast local attached disk.

 - 700 TB of Isilon storage shared with other eResearch infrastructure.